How to Clear your AWS CLI Credentials

 region=us-east-1

-Once the unnecessary profiles are deleted from your
+output=jsonOnce the unnecessary profiles are deleted from your

-files, save the changes and the profile is removed from your machine
+credentialsandconfigfiles, save the changes and the profile is removed from your machine

-files contain a single profile, you can just delete the files to clear your AWS CLI credentials.
-The next time you run the aws configure
+If your credentials and config files contain a single profile, you can just delete the files to clear your AWS CLI credentials.
+The next time you run the aws configure command, the AWS CLI will automatically re-create them for you.

-Be sure to delete any configuration referencing a profile from both files - credentials
+Be sure to delete any configuration referencing a profile from both files - credentials and config.

-The next time you need to add your AWS CLI credentials, you can run the aws configure
+The next time you need to add your AWS CLI credentials, you can run the aws configure command to either add a profile to the list or re-create the config and credentials files on your machine:

 shell